anegg0/doc.palm.readthedocs/docs/HowTo/Mint-NFT-using-Hardhat.md

     This article is a follow-up to: ["Deploy an NFT contract using Hardhat"](./Deploy-using-Hardhat.md).
 You'll probably want to [read this first](./Deploy-using-Hardhat.md) before applying the below.

   The previous article in this series: ["Deploy an NFT contract using Hardhat"](./Deploy-using-Hardhat.md), describes how to deploy an `ERC-721` smart contract on the Palm network.
-The below goes further and proposes one way to publish an `ERC-721` token on Palm network, or, in simpler terms, minting an NFT.
+The below goes further and proposes one way to publish an `ERC-721` token on the Palm network, or, in simpler terms, minting an NFT.

 ## Prerequisite